cs31415/cs31415.github.io/Writings/Ramu Somu and the Great Cricket Match.md

+---
+layout: default
-Ramu Somu and the Great Cricket match
+title: Ramu Somu and the Great Cricket match
+---

 It was a picture perfect summer morning, in conditions as close to English weather as could be possible in dusty little Shivajinagar.
 A day tailormade for cricket, cricketer and photographer's dream simultaneously come true.
 Fluffy cotton white clouds against deep azure blue skies and a sea of lush dew-soaked bright green carpeting the earth within the dilapidated ramshackle confines of Nehru Stadium.